Beacon6/vatsim-flight-tracker/README.md

 The main focus of VATSIM is providing a convincing and immersive simulation of controlled airspace.
 You can read more about VATSIM in the [official documentation](https://vatsim.net/docs/about/about-vatsim).

-VATSIM Flight Tracker allows for displaying currently logged-in pilots, air traffic controllers and their sectors, as well as some general statistics about the network.
+VATSIM Flight Tracker allows for displaying currently logged-in pilots as well as some general statistics about the network.

 Checkout the project locally via Docker: